anoma/nspec/docs/node_architecture/networking/intra_domain/index.md

 ## Purpose

 <!-- --8<-- [start:purpose] -->
-This engine group implements intra_domain P2P protocols that run and offer services inside a domain.
+This engine group implements intra-domain P2P protocols that run and offer services inside a domain.

 Each domain has determines the set of protocols it runs and the authentication mechanism it uses.